Pretz333/pretz.dev/README.md

 - [x] Center the h1 and h2?
 It definitely looks better on mobile
 - [ ] p text gets too long and looks bad.
 Max at 75ch?
 100ch?
 Time to research typography
   - [ ] p line height
+- [ ] fix links being one size - tie to font-size of attached element

 ### Small Screen Size Improvements